DrThundercat/LDAP_GO_Maintenance/ldap-replication-manager/README.md

 ./ldap-replication-manager --config config-production.yaml --dry-run
 ```

-This shows what would be changed without making actual modifications.
+This connects to your real LDAP servers, discovers actual replication agreements, and shows exactly what would be changed without making any modifications.
+This is the safest way to test your configuration.

 2. **Apply changes**:
 ```bash